AdobeDocs/developer-distribute/src/pages/overview/guides/index.md

 # Adobe Developer Distribution

-A self-service submission portal for Creative Cloud UXP plugin developers to publish listings for their plugins on the Adobe Exchange and Creative Cloud desktop app marketplaces.
+A self-service submission portal for Creative Cloud UXP plugin developers to publish listings for their plugins on the Adobe Exchange and Creative Cloud marketplaces.

 ## Overview